rafaelrocha007/SyliusMolliePayumBundle/README.md

-# SyliusMolliePayumBundle
+# SyliusPagseguroPayumBundle

-Welcome to the SyliusMolliePayumBundle - a Payum implementation of the Mollie gateway to use in your Sylius (~beta) webshop.
+Welcome to the SyliusPagseguroPayumBundle - a Payum implementation of the UOL Pagseguro gateway to use in your Sylius (~beta) webshop.

 For details on how to get started with SyliusMolliePayumBundle, keep on reading.